Gloster Udy: Early life and education

 Udy was the eldest son of Joseph George Stuart Udy (1885–1959) a Cornish Methodist minister and was one of three brothers who became ministers of religion.
 James Udy and Richard Udy were his younger brothers.
 Udy attended Newington College (1933), North Sydney Boys High School and Maitland High School.
 He studied Arts at the University of Sydney graduating in 1939.

 War service

 Udy served during the Second World War as a sergeant and then captain and chaplain to the 2/23 Infantry Battalion.
 He was at the battle for Tarakan.

 Christian mission

 In 1951 he took up a posting as Minister of the Leigh Memorial Church at Parramatta.
-Later he founded The Upper Room in Australia, which is a group dedicated to helping people grow in relationship with God through regular spiritual practice.
 Udy was a Director of Lifeline and during his career served on the staff of the General Board of the Methodist Department of Evangelism in Nashville.
 After his retirement in 1988 he promoted the restoration of the Castlereagh Methodist Church which is the site of the first Methodist chapel in Australia.
 He is buried in the grounds.